 How long does it take?

 The Earth’s Edge expedition takes 18 days in total.
+We spend 13 days trekking allowing for two acclimatisation days.
 We make our way through the Khumbu Valley at a very deliberate pace.
 Why?
 Well, we want to make sure we see everything there is to see along the way, to meet the local people, and to take in the incredible sights.
 We also want to allow for rest days and acclimatisation.
 The actual trek to Everest Base Camp itself is 8 days long.

 Read more about how long it takes to trek Everest Base Camp in our blog post.

 You need to keep your energy levels up on an expedition like this one, so you can expect to eat plenty!
 We stop in tea houses along the way, and there’s often a choice of local dishes like Dal Bhat (rice, poppadum, lentils, curry), noodles and garlic soup.
 There are also a lot of western dishes on offer too, like egg and chips, toasted sandwiches and even the occasional pizza!
 Those with a sweet tooth will go mad for the Snickers Pie, aka a deep fried snickers bar covered in maple syrup.

 Read more about what the food is like on Everest Base Camp in our extensive Food Diary blog post.

 The Earth’s Edge expedition currently costs €3,999.
 This includes all your flights from Dublin, too.
 When you’re booking an expedition, it’s important to know exactly what is covered.
 Our expedition covers basically everything, bar travel insurance, vaccinations, visas and a bit of spending money.